LoadingMagic/BDO-Alerts/README.md

     • GOLDEN PIG CAVE STATUS ADDED.<br>
     • SOME QOL & LOCALIZATION CHANGES ALSO FOR THE BOT.<br>
     • YOU CAN ALSO CHANGE THE NAME OF CHANNELS & DEFAULT ROLES BUT DO NOT DELETE THEM UNLESS YOU DONT WANT THAT FEATURE WORKING.
 IF YOU DO DELETE ALL CHANNELS & CATEGORIES THEN REUSE !setup.<br>
-    Use !help for details.<br>
-    • /ping for admin test.
+    Use !help for details. • /ping for admin test.
   </dd>
 </dl>